WOWIO: Founding and early model

+Platinum Studios, Brian Altounian

-In June 2008, Platinum Studios announced that it had begun talks to acquire WOWIO, hoping to make it a "major cornerstone" of "a global digital publishing distribution initiative."
-The companies projected that the acquisition would be concluded early in the third quarter of 2008, but issues related to WOWIO's non-payment of quarterly earnings delayed the sale.
+In June 2008, Platinum Studios, a media company that developed, published, and licensed comic book properties for adaptation into film, television, and other media, announced that it had begun talks to acquire WOWIO, hoping to make it a "major cornerstone" of "a global digital publishing distribution initiative."
+The two companies projected that the acquisition would be concluded early in the third quarter of 2008, but issues related to WOWIO's non-payment of quarterly earnings delayed the sale.
 (Note: Third quarter earnings for 2008 — calculated on a new formula more favorable to WOWIO — were eventually paid.)

-Acquisition by Brian Altounian; expansion

-In June 2009, WOWIO was purchased outright by Brian Altounian, a former Time Warner executive, founder of Alliance Acquisitions, and at the time a board member of Platinum Studios.
-(Altounian served as a Platinum Studios board member from 2005 to 2011.)
-Alliance Acquisitions, LLC, became a minority owner of WOWIO along with a group of investors; Platinum Studios no longer had any ownership stake.
+In June 2009, WOWIO was purchased outright from Platinum Studios by Brian Altounian, a former Time Warner executive, former COO of Platinum Studios — and still a member of its board.
+(Note: Altounian served as a Platinum Studios board member from 2005 to 2011.)
+Altounian's Alliance Acquisitions, LLC, became a minority owner of WOWIO, along with a group of investors; Platinum Studios no longer had any ownership stake.

+Expansion

 In June 2010, WOWIO raised $1.7 million and purchased the online community WEvolt.
 WEvolt, created by comic artist Jason Badower and Matt Jacobs, enabled artists to create, share, and monetize their work through ad sales and merchandising opportunities.
 Users could distribute their original content or use the site as an aggregator of online media.

+In June 2010, a week after its purchase of WEvolt, WOWIO acquired the webcomics community Drunk Duck from Platinum Studios.
+Originally launched in 2002, Drunk Duck had been acquired by Platinum Studios in 2006 as part of its digital-first publishing strategy.
+By the time of the WOWIO acquisition, the site hosted only a small number of Platinum titles but had grown to approximately 95,000 subscribed users.

 By 2013, WOWIO distributed content across five proprietary websites, including: